lilvmy/Alphbet_MNIST_Dataset/README.md

-# Alphbet_MNIST_Dataset
+# Alphabet MNIST Dataset
-Build a specific dataset with two labels
+Build a specific dataset with two labels, where the public label is alphabet, and the private label is fonts.